learn-co-curriculum/dsc-removing-trends/README.md

 #### The weighted rolling mean

 A drawback of the rolling mean approach is that the window has to be strictly defined.
-In this case we can take yearly averages but in complex situations like forecasting a stock price, it may be difficult to come up with an exact number.
+In this case, we can take yearly averages but in complex situations like forecasting a stock price, it may be difficult to come up with an exact number.
 So we take a "weighted rolling mean" (or weighted moving average, WMA for short) where more recent values are given a higher weight.
 There are several techniques for assigning weights.
-A popular one is **Exponentially Weighted Moving Average** where weights are assigned to all the previous values with an exponential decay factor.This can be implemented in Pandas with `DataFrame.ewm()` method.
+A popular one is **Exponentially Weighted Moving Average** where weights are assigned to all the previous values with an exponential decay factor.
+This can be implemented in Pandas with `DataFrame.ewm()` method.
 Details can be found [here](https://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.ewm.html).

 Note that here the parameter ‘halflife’ is used to define the amount of exponential decay.
 This is just an assumption here and would depend largely on the business domain.
-Other parameters like span and center of mass can also be used to define decay which are discussed in the link shared above.
+Other parameters like span and center of mass can also be used to define decay.
+These definitions are discussed in the link shared above.

 ```python